Dissecting a square into congruent polygons: Some questions

 \section{\textbf{Some questions}}

 We close this paper with some questions.

-\textbf{ Question 1.} \emph{What kind of quadrilaterals can tile a square?} We believe that if a quadrilateral can tile a square, then it is either a rectangle, or a right-angle trapezoid, or it is a quadrilateral with angles $(\alpha, \pi/2, \pi-\alpha, \pi/2)$.
+\textbf{ Question 1.} \emph{What kind of quadrilaterals can tile a square?} We believe that if a quadrilateral can tile a square, then it must contain at least two right angles.
 See Figure \ref{fig:tiling}.

 \textbf{ Question 2.} \emph{Can we replace the square by a rectangle in Conjecture 1?} It is seen that the answer is yes for $q\neq 4$.
 For Theorem \ref{thm:trapezoid}, this is also true except the case that $\alpha=\pi/3$.
-(The only place we use $\Omega$ is a square rather than a rectangle is to prove $s>0$ in Lemma \ref{lem:r-s}.)
+(The only place in which we use that $\Omega$ is a square rather than a rectangle is to prove $s>0$ in Lemma \ref{lem:r-s}.)

 \textbf{ Question 3.} \emph{How does a right-angle trapezoid tile a square?} Let $P$ be a right-angle trapezoid and \eqref{eq:Danzer} be a tiling of $\Omega$ by $P$.
 We believe that every connected component of the hypotenuse graph is a cycle consisting of two edges.
 In other words, the tiles must be paired by their hypotenuse.
 See Figure \ref{fig:tiling} (a).